 Beets can be direct sown in sandy, well-drained soil as soon as the soil is workable.
 Try to keep the soil evenly moist and the weeds to a minimum so they’re not competing for nutrition.

 Ahhh… my second favorite root crop.
 Carrots.
 I really love the colorful heirloom varieties.
 I enjoy watching the tops pop up and waiting to harvest a beautiful root.
 They do require pretty loose, sandy soil in order to produce a good root.

-Carrots can be directly sown outdoors about 2 weeks before the last anticipated frost.
-Keep them thinned once the tops start to reach about 2 inches tall and keep around 2 inches between each plant.
-Keeping the area weed free and avoiding nitrogen are helpful to growing the best crop as well.
+Growing carrots is easy and they can be directly sown outdoors about 2 weeks before the last anticipated frost.
+Keep them thinned out once the tops start to reach about 2 inches tall and keep around 2 inches between each plant.
+Keeping the area weed-free and avoiding nitrogen is helpful to growing the best crop as well.

 If the tops of carrots are showing, you can cover them with some mulch.
 This will keep the root from getting a bitter taste.

 Last but not least, my favorite root crop.
 Potatoes.
 There are so many varieties and so many different ways to enjoy this delicious crop.
 I wish we could just plant fields upon fields of them.